 Think of it as gathering personal data.
 These tests can provide valuable clues about everything from your fertility and menstrual cycle to the underlying causes of fatigue, mood swings, or weight changes.
 While they aren't a substitute for a full medical diagnosis, they can empower you with information.
 Understanding your hormone levels is a key part of functional medicine, which focuses on identifying the root cause of your symptoms.
 An at-home test can be the first step in that process, giving you a clearer picture of your health that you can then discuss with a professional.

-How Do At-Home Hormone Tests Work?
+How Do These At-Home Tests Actually Work?

 The process is surprisingly straightforward.
 First, you order a kit online, which typically costs between $100 and $250.
 Once it arrives, you’ll find everything you need inside, including detailed instructions.
 You collect your sample at home, package it up, and send it to a lab using the pre-paid shipping label provided.